junxit/us-congress-bills-109/metadata.md

 - 2005-10-18 — Placed on the Union Calendar, Calendar No. 137.
 - 2005-10-18 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-250.
 - 2005-10-18 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-250.
+- 2005-12-07 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2005-12-07 — Considered under suspension of the rules. (consideration: CR H11127-11128)
+- 2005-12-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1400.
+- 2005-12-07 — Mr. Sensenbrenner moved to suspend the rules and pass the bill, as amended.
+- 2005-12-08 — Considered as unfinished business. (consideration: CR H11264)
+- 2005-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2005-12-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 12/7/2005 H11127)
+- 2005-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 12/7/2005 H11127)